craddm/metaSDT/README.md

 For further details on metacognitive/Type 2 SDT, see their website at http://www.columbia.edu/~bsm2105/type2sdt/

-Currently, the fit_meta_d_MLE function is working.
+Currently, the fit_meta_d_MLE function is working - more commands are planned/partly implemented, but not yet available for use.

-This requires data in the same format outlined on M & L's webpage.
+The fit_meta_d_MLE command requires data in the same format outlined on M & L's webpage, as follows:

 Suppose there are two stimuli, A, and B, and three confidence ratings.
 The possible responses are